 Gold leaf and contemporary design ever more frequently come together in fascinating projects by artists, painters, and interior designers from all over the world.

-The Waldorf Astoria Hotel of Beverly Hills, in New York, is one of Manhattan’s most popular luxury hotels, featuring restaurants, a variety of boutiques, and even its own railway station.
+The Waldorf Astoria Hotel of Beverly Hills is one of Los Angeles most popular luxury hotels, featuring restaurants, a variety of boutiques, and even its own railway station.

 Moreover, one of these restaurants, namely the Jean-Georges Restaurant, a new venue of the renowned, award-winning chef Jean-Georges Vongerichten, features a set of customized aluminum doors that are decorated with 22-kt gold leaf produced by Giusto Manetti Battiloro.

 It was created by Lisa Donohoe and Brynn Gelbard, two artists that have broken new ground with Londubh Studio (pronounced “Lon-dove”) in Los Angeles, which they launched together in 2011.

 Following a philosophy made up of optimism, risk, and creativity, the duo has worked on numerous increasingly complex works over the years.